-From 1 September 2021, the extended Trust Registration Service (TRS) opened for non-taxable trust registrations, with non-taxable trusts having until 1 September 2022 to register.
-Under the new rules, organisations and persons involved in preventative work in the field of anti-money laundering, counter-terrorist financing and associated offences can request access to details on the register about the people associated with a trust.
+From 1 September 2021, the extended Trust Registration Service (TRS) opened for nontaxable trust registrations, and non-taxable trusts had until 1 September 2022 to register.
+Under the new rules, organisations and persons involved in preventative work in the field of anti-money laundering, counterterrorist financing and associated offences can request access to details on the register about the people associated with a trust.

-The information will only be released on request in certain limited circumstances and anyone with a legitimate interest will be able to view information on the TRS from late 2022.
+The information will only be released on request in certain limited circumstances.
 HMRC has stated that 'each request will be reviewed on its own merits, and access given only where there is evidence that it furthers work to counter money laundering or terrorist financing activity.'

-There are also safeguarding measures to protect trusts with minors and vulnerable beneficiaries from requests for information from third parties.
+There are also safeguarding measures to protect trusts with minors and vulnerable beneficiaries from requests for information from third-parties.